 There are many ways in which you can sustain burn injuries; whether you are in a car accident, an accident at work, or burnt while cooking a turkey dinner, burn injuries are painful and can leave you in agonizing pain and with disfiguring scars.
 While these consequences are bad enough, research shows that burn injuries do not simply affect your overall health in the short term, but also throughout the rest of your life.

 Burns, whether minor or severe, can lead to a shorter lifespan, cancer, bone diseases, and negative effects to your heart and your nervous system.
 When your injuries are caused by someone else’s negligence, such as being in an accident with a drunk driver or suffering electrical burns from a malfunctioning piece of equipment, you deserve compensation for the pain, suffering, and possible long-term effects on your life.
-It is critical to take burn injuries seriously, and when filing a lawsuit, Gainsberg Law will fight to ensure that you not only receive full restitution for your current injuries and treatments, but also the impact that this negligent accident will have on your future health and wellbeing.
+It is critical to take burn injuries seriously, and when filing a lawsuit, Gainsberg Injury and Accident Lawyers will fight to ensure that you not only receive full restitution for your current injuries and treatments, but also the impact that this negligent accident will have on your future health and wellbeing.

 Burn injury statistics